marczz/mzlinux_pages/media/sound_libs.md

 Each card has a directory in `/proc/asound/` so if I want to have info on the playback if the pcm in the card numer 1, I look in `cat /proc/asound/card1/pcm0p/info`.

+To know what sample rate is actually running playing audio on your first soundcard:

+    $ cat /proc/asound/card0/pcm0p/sub0/hw_params

-But now the `/sys` filesystem is to be preferred and the alsa devices are in `/sys/class/sound/` so the `car1` is a
+Now the `/sys` filesystem is to be preferred and the alsa devices are in `/sys/class/sound/` so the `car1` is a

      $ cat /sys/class/sound/card1/id